How Are Delinquent Land Tax Sales Conducted in Missouri?

 Can selling real estate with a tax lien affect my property’s market value?

 Yes, a tax lien can lower your property’s value because buyers see it as risky.
 Clearing the lien or making a deal with the buyer can help.
-Sometimes, a quitclaim deed is used to transfer ownership while resolving the lien.
+Sometimes, a quitclaim deed transfers ownership while resolving the lien.

 Are there ways to prevent foreclosure due to unpaid taxes in Missouri?